-Think about a bunch of options you can pursue as a side hustle.
-Then put the list away for a day or so.
+Use the answers to write down anything that comes to mind.
+Put the list away for a day or so.
 Next, review the list again and pick 1-2 things you are most excited to pursue or that seem like the most fun.
 Then, figure out what that offering looks like.

 Here are some ideas:

 - Start a blog and monetize it through ads or affiliate marketing.

-- Take the skills from your day job and offer them services in a different market.
+- Take the skills from your day job and offer those services in a different market.

 - Sell digital or physical products online.

 3. Make time to work on your side hustle.

-What is realistic in terms of how much time you can spend every week.
+What is realistic in terms of how much time you can spend every week?
 Is it an hour every morning or evening?
 Is it a couple of hours on the weekend?
-Here are some other ideas to keep in mind.

 4. Start putting your offer out there into the world.